Evacuation Day (New York): Early popularity

 Public celebrations were first held on the fourth anniversary in 1787, with the city's garrison performing a dress review and feu de joie, and in the context of a Federalist push for constitutional ratification following the Philadelphia Convention.
-On Evacuation Day 1790, the Veteran Corps of Artillery of the State of New York was founded, and it played a significant role in later commemorations.
+On Evacuation Day 1790, the Veteran Corps of Artillery was founded, and it played a significant role in later commemorations.

 The British Fort George at Bowling Green was also demolished in 1790, and in that year the "Battery Flagstaff" was built adjacent on newly reclaimed land at the Battery.
 It was privately managed by William and then Lois Keefe.
 Referred to colloquially as "the churn", as it resembled to some a gigantic butter churn, Washington Irving described a September 1804 visit to the commemorative flagpole in his A History of New York as "The standard of our city, reserved, like a choice handkerchief, for days of gala, hung motionless on the flag-staff, which forms the handle to a gigantic churn".
 In 1809, a new flagstaff further east on the Battery was erected with a decorative gazebo, and was operated as a concession until it was demolished about 1825.
 The military band led by Patrick Moffat of George Izard's Second Regiment of Artillery sometimes held evening concerts.
 The Battery Flagstaff commemorated Evacuation Day, and was the site of the city's annual flag-raising celebration for over a century.
 A flag-raising was held twice a year, on Evacuation Day and on the Fourth of July, and after 1853 flag-raisings on these days were also held at The Blockhouse further north.
 John Van Arsdale is said to have been a regular flag-raiser at the early commemorations.

 The Scudder's American Museum / Barnum's American Museum held what it claimed was the original 1783 Evacuation Day flag until the museum's burning in 1865, and flew it on Evacuation Day and the Fourth of July.

 On Evacuation Day 1811, the newly completed Castle Clinton was dedicated with the firing of its first gun salute.

 On Evacuation Day 1830 (or rather, on November 26 due to inclement weather), thirty thousand New Yorkers gathered on a march to Washington Square Park in celebration of that year's July Revolution in France.

 For over a century the event was commemorated annually with patriotic and political connotations, as well as embracing a general holiday atmosphere.
 Sometimes featured were greasy pole climbing contests for boys to recreate taking down the Union Jack.
 Evacuation Day also became a time for theatrical spectacle, with for example an 1832 Bowery Theatre double bill of Junius Brutus Booth and Thomas D. Rice.
 David Van Arsdale is said to have raised the flag after his father's death in 1836.
 There was also a traditional parade from near the current Cooper Union down the Bowery to the Battery.